AcademySoftwareFoundation/OpenTimelineIO/README.md

 Makefile
 --------

 Even though the project is python, we provide a makefile with some utility targets.
-These include targets for running unit tests and for running pep8/autopep8 to conform to style guide.
+These include targets for running unit tests and for running a linter to conform to style guide.
 To run the target:

 ```bash
 # run the unit tests